 Pride RC encourages the CSU community to explore and increase their understanding of sexual/romantic orientation, gender, and identity intersection.
 The center offers a safe space to meet new people and study, in addition to trans+ on-campus resources, weekly/bi-weekly small groups, and leadership/advocacy training.

 Phone: (970) 491-4342

 Connect with Pride Resource Center on Instagram

-RDS is dedicated to ensuring that students with permanent and temporary limitations or conditions have the tools for success at CSU.
-RDS offers a campus shuttle, accommodation services such as alternative testing and note taking support, as well as a chance to build community via small groups and student clubs.
+The Student Disability Center is dedicated to ensuring that students with permanent and temporary limitations or conditions have the tools for success at CSU.
+It offers a campus shuttle, accommodation services like alternative testing and note-taking support, as well as a chance to build community via small groups and student clubs.

-Location: 100 General Services Building (satellite office located in the Lory Student Center)
+Location: TILT Building, Room 121 (satellite office located in the Lory Student Center)

 Phone: (970) 491-6385